IRS Forms

 What is Form 1120-ND used for?

 Form 1120-ND is the annual income tax return for qualified nuclear decommissioning funds under IRC Section 468A.
-It reports the fund’s investment income (interest, dividends, capital gains), allowable deductions for fund administrative costs, and computes the tax owed at the highest estate and trust rate.
+It reports the fund’s investment income (interest, dividends, capital gains), allowable deductions for fund administrative costs, and computes the fund income tax at a flat 20% rate on modified gross income (line 13a).
 It is also filed by related persons (typically nuclear plant operators) if they receive taxable amounts attributable to the fund.

 Who must file Form 1120-ND?